 We all know that you should never sign a contract without reading it through, and yet surprisingly many couples do.
 Before putting pen-to-paper check to see whether these key points are included in your contract.
 If not, you might want to re-negotiate that reception venue contract.

 1. Personal Particulars

-· Your full name (spelt correctly) and that of the venue
+· Your full name (spelled correctly) and that of the venue

 · The time you intend to start and finish your wedding

 · Time extensions (if applicable)

 · Proof of venue’s liquor license

 · Proof of venue’s city-building council permission to hold civil wedding ceremonies

 · Total price broken down showing what you’re paying for